jonvnadelberg/slsa/docs/spec/v1.0/levels.md

 ## What is SLSA?

-SLSA is a set of incrementally adoptable security guidelines, established by industry consensus.
+SLSA is a set of incrementally adoptable security guidelines established by industry consensus.
 The standards set by SLSA are guiding principles for both software producers and consumers: producers can follow the guidelines to make their software more secure, and consumers can make decisions based on a software